rankutah/blog/sites/rank-utah/content/pricing.md

 - Majorly customized or out‑of‑the‑ordinary work (e.g., complex tools, custom integrations, web apps, or bulk content migrations) is quoted separately
 - Heavy request bursts may be queued to maintain quality

-### How long does a new site take?
+### How long does a new website take?
-Sites can be built in 2-3 weeks with regular coordination.
+Websites can be built in 2-3 weeks with regular coordination.

 {{< /faqs >}}